 The current procedure dates to 1990, when Congress reauthorized WAP.
 The reauthorization required that the Secretary of DOE amend the formula allocation to use more recent data and to account for factors such as the cost of heating and cooling.
 The effect of these changes was that, in general, some funding would be shifted from colder-weather states to warmer-weather states.
 To prevent a dramatic shift of funds, the "new" formula, which DOE developed in 1995, is used to calculate state allotments only when appropriations for the WAP program exceed approximately \$209.7 million.
-When funds are at or above the threshold, DOE determines program allocations for states and territories according to a base allocation and a formula allocation.
-The base allocation is a set amount for each state and territory and reflects historical program allocations.
-The formula allocation is composed of three factors: a population factor, a climatic factor (which is derived from heating and cooling degree days), and a residential energy expenditure factor by low-income households (which approximates the financial burden to low-income households of energy use).
-For total program allocations below \$209,724,761, DOE determines allocations for states and territories according to a base allocation from the threshold.
+When funds are at or above the threshold, DOE determines program allocations for states and territories according to a base allocation and a formula allocation is composed of three factors: a population factor, a climatic factor (which is derived from heating and cooling degree days), and a residential energy expenditure factor by low-income households (which approximates the financial burden to low-income households of energy use).
+For total program allocations below \$209,724,761, DOE determines according to a base allocation of \$209,724,761 less the percentage decrease of the total program allocation from the threshold.

 Under the current procedure, the method of funding allocation is dependent upon whether WAP's annual appropriation by Congress is at or exceeds the monetary threshold, as noted.
-In FY2020, the threshold for the formula allocation was exceeded with WAP funding at \$305 million.
+In FY2021, the threshold for the formula allocation was exceeded with WAP funding at \$310 million.